Favourable

 In other words, the equity provided by the difference in value between the purchase price and the property’s true value can be considered as your deposit.

-Another major benefit of a favourable purchase is getting an LMI exemption.
-How?
-LMI is typically required by lenders when borrowers have a loan-to-value ratio (LVR) higher than 80%, meaning they are borrowing more than 80% of the property’s value.
+Another major benefit of a favourable purchase is getting a Lenders Mortgage Insurance (LMI) exemption.
+How does this work?
+LMI is typically required by lenders when borrowers have a loan-to-value ratio (LVR) higher than 80% (meaning they’re borrowing more than 80% of the property’s value).

-However, when you acquire a property below its market value, the true property value may be higher than the purchase price.
-This creates an opportunity to secure a loan with a lower LVR, potentially falling below the 80% threshold.
-As a result, you may not be required to pay LMI or may qualify for a reduced LMI premium.
+However, when you acquire a property below its market value, the true property value is generally higher than the purchase price.
+This creates an opportunity to secure a loan with a lower LVR, which can potentially help you to fall below the 80% threshold.
+As a result, you may not be required to pay Lenders Mortgage Insurance or you may qualify for a reduced LMI premium.

 Here’s how it works:

-In the context of a favourable purchase, where the purchase price is lower than the property’s market value, the stamp duty may still be calculated based on the market value rather than the purchase price.
-This means the stamp duty amount may be higher than if you were purchasing the property at its market value.
+When the purchase price is lower than the property’s market value, the stamp duty may still be calculated based on the market value rather than the purchase price.
+So, you could end up being charged substantially more stamp duty than what you were expecting.

-We understand the intricacies of this type of transaction and can guide you through the process.
-At ZEP Finance, we have established relationships with a wide network of lenders who offer favourable purchase home loans.
-Whether you are purchasing a property below market value, negotiating with family members, or exploring off-market opportunities, we have the knowledge and resources to help you navigate the lending landscape.
+We understand the intricacies of this type of transaction and can guide you through the entire process.
+We have established relationships with a wide network of lenders who offer home loans for properties purchased off-market or through a favourable sale.
+Whether you’re purchasing a property below market value, negotiating with family members or exploring off-market opportunities, we have the knowledge and resources to help you navigate this unique area of the lending landscape.

-Fill up the form on the right to get started on your homeownership journey today!
+Fill out the form on the right to get started on your homeownership journey today!

 FAQs on Favourable Purchase in Australia